shendurelab/MPRAflow/docs/count_example2.rst

 MPRAflow
 =================================

 Now we are close to start MPRAflow and count the number of barcodes.
-But before we need to generate an environment csv file to tell nextflow the conditions, replicates and the corresponding reads.
+But before we need to generate an :code:`environment.csv` file to tell nextflow the conditions, replicates and the corresponding reads.

 Create experiment.csv
 ---------------------------